ayalavalva/SC-JMMIDIOSC/README.md

 ## JOOSCManager

-The `JOOSCManager` class provides OSC functionalities for sending OSC messages.
+The `JOOSCManager` class provides OSC functionalities for sending OSC messages to an OSC server.

 ### Properties